apigee/registry-experimental/consistency/tool/README.md

 ```
 to install dependencies required by the tool from the root tool folder.

-### Example usage

 * First, set up a registry server running following the instructions [here](https://github.com/apigee/registry/blob/main/tests/demo/walkthrough.sh).
-Also make the protos defined in the `registry-experimental` folder from your virtual environment.
+Also make the protos defined in the `registry-experimental` folder from your [virtual environment](https://cloud.google.com/python/docs/setup#installing_python).
 To do so, run `make py-protos` from the root of `registry-experimental`.

+### Example usage

 * from the root of `registry`, run
 ```